jfear/larval_gonad_docs/content/docs/scrnaseq_prep/cell_selection/_index.md

 ##### Pairwise Similarity (Jaccard)

-In this section I look at the similarity of calls between the different methods.
+In this section I look at the similarity of calls between the different methods using the pairwise Jacaard similarity score.
-To do this I use the Jaccard index which compares to boolean arrays.
 The `cellranger-foce-wf` and the `cellranger3-wf` always have the highest similarity.
 The `droputils` and the `cellranger-wf` always have the lowest similarity.